satcompetition/2022/README.md

 **Cloud track**

 Amazon Web Services is enabling and sponsoring a "cloud track" for the SAT Competition in 2022.
 The solvers in this track will run on 100 16-core computers each with 64GB RAM that can communicate using standard protocols (ssh, MPI) with a timeout of 1000 seconds (wall-clock time) per benchmark problem.
-Amazon Web Services will provide $1000 in AWS credits for building and evaluating solvers, which should be more than enough for development and testing purposes.
+Amazon Web Services will provide AWS credits for building and evaluating solvers, which should be more than enough for development and testing purposes.